yoyoqq/tact-smart-battle/problem2/statement2.md

 6. A voter cannot change their mind and change how they cast their vote.
 7. If a vote is not accepted, an exit code indicating unsuccessful execution must be thrown.
 8. Your contracts' receivers should not consume too much gas: most tests won't send more than 0.1 Toncoin (the reference solution consumes way below this limit).
+9. If someone tries to impersonate the `ProposalMaster` contract, the `Proposal` contract should throw exit code `2025`.

 ### 2. Interfaces